A Tight Bound of Hard Thresholding: The Key Bound

-See Appendix~\ref{sec:app:proofkey} for the full proof. \end{proof} \begin{remark}[Tightness] We construct proper vectors of $\bb$ and $\ba$ to establish the tightness of our bound by a backward induction.
-Note that $t$ equals $\nu$ if and only if $\twonorm{\bb_4}^2 = \rho \twonorm{\bb_1}^2$.
+See Appendix~\ref{sec:app:proofkey} for the full proof. \end{proof} \begin{remark}[Tightness] We construct proper vectors $\bb$ and $\bx$ to establish the tightness of our bound by a backward induction.
+Note that $\gamma$ equals $\nu$ if and only if $\twonorm{\bb_4}^2 = \rho \twonorm{\bb_1}^2$.
 Hence, we pick

-where $\ba_2$ and $\ba_4$ are actually chosen as the stationary point as in~\eqref{eq:tmp_stp}.
-We note that the quantity of $\nu$ only depends on $p$, $k$ and $K$, not on the components of $\bb$ or $\ba$.
-Plugging the above back to~\eqref{eq:tmp_t} justifies $t = \nu$.
+where $\bx_2$ and $\bx_4$ are actually chosen as the stationary point as in~\eqref{eq:tmp_stp}.
+We note that the quantity of $\nu$ only depends on $d$, $k$ and $K$, not on the components of $\bb$ or $\bx$.
+Plugging the above back to~\eqref{eq:tmp_t} justifies $\gamma = \nu$.

-It remains to show that our choices in~\eqref{eq:tmp_choice} do not violate the definition of $\bb_i$'s, i.e., we need to ensure that elements in $\bb_1$ or $\bb_2$ should be no less than those in $\bb_3$ or $\bb_4$.
-Note that there is no such constraint for the $K$-sparse vector $\ba$.
+It remains to show that our choices in~\eqref{eq:tmp_choice} do not violate the definition of $\bb_i$'s, i.e., we need to ensure that the elements in $\bb_1$ or $\bb_2$ are equal to or greater than those in $\bb_3$ or $\bb_4$.
+Note that there is no such constraint for the $K$-sparse vector $\bx$.
 Let us consider the case $K < d -k$ and $\zeronorm{\bb_4} = K$, so that $\zeronorm{\bb_1} = k$ and $\rho = K / k$.
 Thus, the first equality of~\eqref{eq:tmp_choice} holds as soon as all the entries of $\bb$ have same magnitude.
-The fact $\zeronorm{\bb_4} = K$ also implies $\Omega'$ is a subset of $\overline{\Omega}$ due to the definition of $\bb_4$ and the sparsity of $\ba$, hence we have $\ba_2 = 0 = \bb_2$.
-Finally, picking $\ba_4$ as we did in~\eqref{eq:tmp_choice} completes the reasoning since it does not violate the sparsity constraint on $\ba$. \end{remark}
+The fact $\zeronorm{\bb_4} = K$ also implies $\Omega'$ is a subset of $\overline{\Omega}$ due to the definition of $\bb_4$ and the sparsity of $\bx$, hence we have $\bx_2 = \bzero = \bb_2$.
+Finally, picking $\bx_4$ as we did in~\eqref{eq:tmp_choice} completes the reasoning since it does not violate the sparsity constraint on $\bx$. \end{remark}

 {As we pointed out and just verified, the bound given by Theorem~\ref{thm:key} is tight.
-However, it is worth noting that if there is additional information on the signals, a better bound can be established.
-For instance, let us further assume that the signal $\bb$ is $s$-sparse.
-If $s \leq k$, then $\bb_4$ is a zero vector and~\eqref{eq:tmp_test} reads as $t \leq 1$.
-Otherwise, we have $\zeronorm{\bb_4} \leq \min\{ K, s - k \}$ and~\eqref{eq:tmp_b4} is improved to
+However, if there is additional information for the signals, a better bound can be established.
+For instance, let us further assume that the signal $\bb$ is $r$-sparse.
+If $r \leq k$, then $\bb_4$ is a zero vector and~\eqref{eq:tmp_test} reads as $\gamma \leq 1$.
+Otherwise, we have $\zeronorm{\bb_4} \leq \min\{ K, r - k \}$ and~\eqref{eq:tmp_b4} is improved to